cosmos/governance/Crisis.md

-# The `Crisis` Module
+# The `crisis` Module
-The `Crisis` module is responsible for halting the Cosmos Hub if an invariant is broken. `Crisis` is active on Cosmos Hub 3 and currently has one parameter that may be modified by governance proposal:
+The `crisis` module is responsible for halting the Cosmos Hub if an invariant is broken. `crisis` is active on Cosmos Hub 3 and currently has one parameter that may be modified by governance proposal:
 1. [`ConstantFee`](#1-ConstantFee) - 1333000000uatom (micro-ATOM)

 The launch value for this parameter is outlined above, but you can [verify them yourself](#verify-parameter-values).